fadhilnapis/SIG-FSTM/README.md

   * Have a good discussion about techie stuff among communities.

 The goal is to
-  * Teach KUIS student "How to CREATE".
+  * Teach KUIS student "Learn how to CREATE".
   * Increase awareness about IT world.
   * Love to code and make awesome project.